JBJSF Partners with Project H.O.M.E. to build JBJ Soul Homes in Philadelphia, PA

 For more pictures of JBJ Soul Homes please visit our Photo Gallery

-Funders Jon Bon Jovi Soul Foundation and Leigh and John Middleton Join City Officials to Inaugurate Building for Formerly Homeless, Low-Income Individuals
+Funders Jon Bon Jovi and Middleton Family Join City Officials to Open the Mixed-Use Development for Formerly Homeless, Teens Aging out of Foster Care and Low-Income Individuals

-“The single most effective way to end homelessness is affordable housing,” said Sister Mary, co-founder of Project H.O.M.E.
-“Over time, this project will give hundreds of people a decent home with supportive services that will allow them to flourish.”
+“The single most effective way to end homelessness is affordable housing,” said Sister Mary Scullion, who co-founded Project HOME in 1989.
+“Over time, JBJ Soul Homes will give hundreds of people a permanent home with supportive services that will allow them to flourish.”

-The building, slated to open in November 2013, receives both private and public funding.
-The lead private funding comes from the JBJ Soul Foundation and the Middleton Partnership.
-The lead public funding comes from US Department of Housing and Urban Development (HUD) and the City of Philadelphia.
-People for People, Inc. will manage the retail space and Project H.O.M.E. will manage the residences.
+The building received both private and public funding.
+The lead private funding came from the JBJ Soul Foundation, Leigh and John Middleton, and Elizabeth Moran and the lead public funding came from US Department of Housing and Urban Development (HUD) and the City of Philadelphia.
+People for People, Inc. will manage the retail space and Project HOME is managing the residences.

 JBJ Soul Homes is the second project of the Middleton Partnership.
-The Middleton Partnership is funded by a transformational leadership gift from Leigh and John Middleton and supports Project H.O.M.E.’s strategy to end chronic street homelessness in Philadelphia.
-The Middleton Partnership leverages the support of both public and private funders.
+The Middleton Partnership, funded by a transformational leadership gift from Leigh and John Middleton and leveraging the support of both public and private funders, supports Project HOME’s strategy to end chronic street homelessness in Philadelphia over the next few years.

 For more information about the JBJ Soul Homes and Project HOME, or how you can help, visit projecthome.org